mmbman/Katagiri/1979-06-12-Fukanzazengi-Talk-4.md

 Recently we have had tragic airplane accidents very often.
 I always think of the people who are dying there.
 I always think, if I were them, what should I do?
 What's happening in my life?
 I can think of lots of things.

 But whenever I get a solution, through the countless [Zen](glossary#zen) stories, koans, or [shikantaza](glossary#shikantaza), dropping off body and mind – whatever you say, it's completely words.
 Don't you think so?
-If you face death, it’s no time to discuss [it].
+If you face death, it’s no time to discuss it.

 And then, with humility, what could you do, right in the middle of that situation? *[There is a long pause.]* No guarantee, no guarantee.
 “I should do this, or that” – no. I don’t have anything to promise you.
 “I can die in peace and harmony right in the middle of such a situation” – I cannot say so.
 Or, “I would be completely confused and scream” – I cannot say so.
 I don’t know.
 Actually, I don’t know what to do.